There are Irish links to many of the world's most popular holidays!

-The Irish are famous for giving the world the feast day of our patron saint: St. Patrick's Day, the day that makes everybody look back through generations of their family history to find that little bit of Irish heritage that will give them a good excuse to party the day away.
+The Irish are famous for giving the world St. Patrick's Day, the feast day of our patron saint and a day that makes everybody look back through generations of their family history to find that little bit of Irish heritage that will give them a good excuse to party the day away.

-Yes, you can't beat March 17 for Irish pedigree and global reach, but it's not the only major celebration we gave the world.
+Yes, you can't beat March 17 for Irish pedigree and global reach, but it's not the only major celebration the Irish gave the world.